Sourcing & Manufacturing

 Learn about special printing techniques, including resist printing, discharge printing, and transfer printing.

-Explore the comparisons between rotary printing, cool transfer printing, and digital printing.
+Take a look at the key features, advantages, and disadvantages of rotary printing, cool transfer printing, and digital printing.

 Quality Testing: Care & Appearance